Pierstoval/CharacterManagerBundle/README.md

 * Add a factory, a service, or whatever, which goal will be to handle converting the final step submission into a proper `Character` object.
 Abstract, obviously, because it has to be implemented manually by the user.
-* Add a `ServiceStepAction` interface or something similar for better injection system, because for now, compiler pass & injections are not very intuitive.
-* Create tests for the controller class
 * Try to find a way to reduce the size of the controller class
-* Maybe propose some form types, services, or find cool stuff that makes things easier
 * Create lots of character managers for different games so we find the flaws of this bundle and rip them off! (help appreciated 😁 )